forzic/GL-MT6000/README.md

 ## Restore IPv6 and ppp support

-I you fork this repository only to restore IPv6 and ppp full support, you only need to delete or comment this line in [build-openwrt.yaml](.github/workflows/build-openwrt.yaml):
+If you fork this repository and want to restore IPv6 and ppp full support, you only need to change this line in [build-openwrt.yaml](.github/workflows/build-openwrt.yaml):
-`  DISABLEDIPV6: /IPv6_disabled`   -->   `# DISABLEDIPV6: /IPv6_disabled`
+`WANTEDVERSION: IPv4` --> `WANTEDVERSION: IPv6`